djindjic/generator-jspm-lib/README.md

 yo jspm-lib
 ```

-Generator will ask you for your github username which will be used for jspm configuration.
+Generator will ask you for your GitHub username which will be used for jspm configuration.

 ##JSPM linking (with watching)